Go allocation probe

 {"TypePtr": 4694400, "NameOff": 4958, "Count": 13, "Size": 5720}

 Reading resolveNameOff, it's looking up the name offset in a big linked-list of constant data.
-These get mapped into memory from a constant section in the executable, which means that we can recreate this logic in a different process.
+These get mapped into memory from a constant section in the executable, which means that I can recreate this logic in a different process.

 file, err := elf.Open("/home/jamie/go-perf-probe/main")